Social Media Tips & Strategies

 Reach a Broader, More Diverse Audience

-Your followers on LinkedIn are probably not the exact same people who follow you on TikTok.
+Your followers on LinkedIn probably aren't the exact same people who follow you on TikTok.
 Each platform has its own demographic and user base.
 By posting your content on multiple channels, you maximize its reach.
-A video that performs decently on Instagram Reels could find a whole new audience and go viral on YouTube Shorts.
+A video that performs decently on Instagram Reels could find a new audience and go viral on YouTube Shorts.
 You're giving your best work more opportunities to succeed by casting a wider net.

 Good Cross-Posting vs. Bad Cross-Posting

-Before you run off and post a long, formal LinkedIn article as an image caption on Instagram, let's establish a ground rule: smart cross-posting is about adapting, not just duplicating.
-Sending the exact same message to every platform without any adjustment is the easiest way to look out of touch and alienate your followers.
+Before you run off and post a long, formal LinkedIn article as an image caption on Instagram, let's establish a core rule: smart cross-posting is about adapting, not just duplicating.
+Sending the exact same message to every platform without adjustment is the easiest way to look out of touch and alienate your followers.

 Example: The Announcement Post